hyperledger/aries-rfcs/features/0453-issue-credential-v2/README.md

 An example use of this capability is a University (Issuer) offering multiple "proof of diploma" credentials to an alumni (Holder) with multiple degrees.
 A second example is a Bank (Issuer) offering a customer (Holder) a series of "bank account" verifiable credentials, one per bank account the customer has with the bank.

+As with all DIDComm protocols and as described in [RFC 0003 Protocols](../../concepts/0003-protocols/README.md#semver-examples), an agent should accept and process any `2.x` version of this protocol by ignoring any unrecognized parameters and responding with messages that explicit state the minor version of the protocol supported by the agent.
+An agent supporting a later version of the protocol may have to compensate.
+Specific places in this protocol where the agent needs to detect the minor version of the other agent and respond accordingly are called out in the [Messages](#messages) section of this RFC.

 ### 2.0/propose-credential and identifiers

 Version 2.0 of the protocol is introduced because of a breaking changes in the propose-credential message, replacing the (indy-specific) filtration criteria with a generalized filter attachment to align with the rest of the messages in the protocol.
 The previous version is [1.1/propose-credential](../0036-issue-credential/README.md).